smurfix/buildscad/README.md

 ### Value redefinition

-OpenSCAD warns when redeclaring a variable: in effect, it re-orders statements, which can have undesired side effects.
+OpenSCAD warns when redeclaring a variable: in effect, it re-orders statements, which can have interesting side effects.

 By contrast, in opensCadQ updating a variable will emit a warning but not change the value.